neuefische/wd-flipped-classroom-curriculum/sessions/css-structure/README.md

 npx ghcd@latest neuefische/web-exercises/tree/main/sessions/css-structure/demo-start
 ```

-You can check out the final version of this demo or locally by running this command in your Terminal:
+You can check out the final version of this demo by running this command in your Terminal:

 ```
 npx ghcd@latest neuefische/web-exercises/tree/main/sessions/css-structure/demo-end